What does Bookend do? The crash course...

 Bookend is financially housed within the Pennicott Foundation and is physically hosted by the University of Tasmania in the School of Zoology and at the Institute for Marine and Antarctic Studies (IMAS).

 Although our work started in Tasmania, we now undertake projects across Australia, with participating schools and regional communities from Darwin to Geraldton.
 Our strength lies in the diversity of our projects and partnerships, and we are seeking to build on-ground connections to other locations.
 Our work is available online to interested schools, students and interested individuals anywhere around the world.

-"I had such a fantastic educational experience with Bookend, which has solidified my decision to become an environmental scientist and try to help improve our struggling environment." - Sayah Drummond, Bookend Trust summer student 2013.
+"I had such a fantastic educational experience with Bookend, which has solidified my decision to become an environmental scientist and try to help improve our struggling environment." - Sayah Drummond (WA), Bookend Trust summer student 2013.

 "Those who know me know I'm very rarely speechless, but I can honestly say I'm perilously close to speechless at the brilliance of the work of everyone involved with Bookend.
 The range of programs is just astounding.
 You've not only achieved Bookend's aims, you've wildly exceeded them." - Tasmanian Minister for Education, Nick McKim MP.

 Bookend projects include: